P0ed/Magikombat/Carthage/Checkouts/BrightFutures/README.md

 How do you leverage the power of Swift to write great asynchronous code?
 BrightFutures is our answer.

-BrightFutures implements proven [functional concepts](http://en.wikipedia.org/wiki/Futures_and_promises) to provide a powerful alternative to completion blocks and typesafe error handling in asynchronous code.
+BrightFutures implements proven [functional concepts](http://en.wikipedia.org/wiki/Futures_and_promises) in Swift to provide a powerful alternative to completion blocks and support typesafe error handling in asynchronous code.

 The goal of BrightFutures is to be *the* idiomatic Swift implementation of futures and promises.
 Our Big Hairy Audacious Goal (BHAG) is to be copy-pasted into the Swift standard library.